Jak12390/hello-world/README.md

 New to GitHub and Code

 My name is Jason Klein.
 Currenlty in the US Army as a CPT.
-I Want to get into programming.
+I want to get into programming.